What happens to your Facebook account when you die?

 - This is a wise-cracking, confident story that twists like a cracking whip and runs hot on a fuel of lies, secrets and hammer beatings.

 - A brilliant piece in voice, structure, wit and mystery, every chapter ends with a punch in the gut moment – literally, in one case.

 - Though much shorter than the usual crime/thriller fare, The Obituarist is nonetheless a complex, well-rounded story whose climax and resolution both managed to take me by surprise.

 - The Obituarist is a tight little story that runs along like a freight train, delivering wisecracks and shocks with equal aplomb – and deadly accuracy in both cases.

-The Obituarist can be purchased as a $2.99 ebook from the following sites:
+The Obituarist is available as a $2.99 (USD) ebook from: